Often with power and success - welfare, standards and safety slip - mental agility is vital to maintain balance and connection

 The voice of compassion & challenge

-My niche is understanding and contextualising the human experience and focussing on development as well as performance.
-With over 2 decades working in various roles and sectors, the outcome was always the same.
-Improve and perform by doing delivering the standard I said I could.
-This approach saw me achieve 3 100% mystery shopper awards, a leader award outstanding service working with young people (Jack Petchey Award) as well as various employee of the month/year accolades.
+With over two decades working in various roles and sectors, my work ethic was always the same.
+Improve and perform by delivering the standard I said I could.
+This approach saw me achieve three 100% mystery shopper awards, a leader award for outstanding service working with young people (Jack Petchey Award) as well as various employee of the month/year accolades.

 Breaking Barriers